ECHO Occupational and Environmental Medicine (ECHO OEM) offers 12 virtual sessions each cycle.

 During a session:

-• the case presenter receives a summary of recommendations provided by participants and the expert hub
+- the case presenter and participants receive a summary of recommendations provided by participants and the expert hub

 After a session: